AyushSharma173/CodeSage/README.md

-# CodeGraph – Build & Query Code‑Dependency Graphs with Neo4j + LLMs
+# CodeSage – Build & Query Code‑Dependency Graphs with Neo4j + LLMs

 > **Prototype status** – This is a research project, not a production‑ready service.
 It works on small‑to‑medium Python repos (e.g. `psf/requests`, `sdispater/pendulum`).
 PRs are welcome!